pepap/miRNA-plots/README.md

  - If there are multiple CPs with the same max counts, keep the canonical one.
  - If there are no data / no reads, keep the canonical one.

 The counts were extracted for each miRNA at the position of the newly defined CP with 5nt flanks on each side.
 The read counts were re-calculated into read densities.
-The final matrix was achieved as a subtraction between a mutant and its corresponding wild-type control.
+The final matrix was achieved as a subtraction between an ΔIDR sample and its corresponding SOM _Dicer1_ control.

 ```
 library(data.table)